Aptomi/k8s-app-engine/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Why Aptomi
+## Why Aptomi?

-* Why would I want to use Aptomi [as a Developer](docs/benefits.md#for-developers)
+* Why would I want to use Aptomi [as a Developer?](docs/benefits.md#for-developers)
-* Why would I want to use Aptomi [as an Operator](docs/benefits.md#for-operators)
+* Why would I want to use Aptomi [as an Operator?](docs/benefits.md#for-operators)
-* How does Aptomi fit into [CI/CD model with Spinnaker/Jenkins](docs/benefits.md#how-aptomi-fits-into-cicd-jenkins-spinnaker)
+* How does Aptomi fit into [CI/CD model with Spinnaker/Jenkins?](docs/benefits.md#how-aptomi-fits-into-cicd-jenkins-spinnaker)
-* Why would I want to use Aptomi [if I'm already implementing Kubernetes/OpenShift](docs/benefits.md#why-would-i-want-to-use-aptomi-if-im-already-implementing-kubernetesopenshift)
+* Why would I want to use Aptomi [if I'm already implementing Kubernetes/OpenShift?](docs/benefits.md#why-would-i-want-to-use-aptomi-if-im-already-implementing-kubernetesopenshift)

 ## Quickstart